shufanhe/MyRecipe/docs/iteration_report_4.md

    - Debugging past code - specifically post_recipe (recipes show up on user account after posting it), and view_recipe (made it work for user account and categories)
 2. Khanh:
    -  Save recipe
    -  Added verification for registration and reset password - you get a code to verify your account.
-Khanh still needs to talk to Mark to make sure that it is within boundaries before it is merge.
+Khanh got approval from Evan, still needs to talk with Mark about it.
    -  Front-end for user account.
-   -  Helped Shufan and Diana for unit-tests since they needed help with them.
+   -  Helped Shufan and Diana with unit-tests since they needed help with them.
 3. Diana:
    - Delete recipe.
 Redirects user to homepage once post is deleted.
    - Edit recipe.
 Redirects user to recipe to show updates.